Materials-Data-Science-and-Informatics/DisLocKG/README.md

 2. All CQs are available in [CQs](/CQs/CQs_v1_1.md)

 ## Contact
-You may contact the author of DISO via a.ihsan@fz-juelich.de
+You may contact the author of DisLocKG via a.ihsan@fz-juelich.de

 ## License
 The code is licensed under the [MIT license](./LICENSE).